Vresod/SleepyOS/README.md

 Then, restart the computer.

 ## Credits
-rizet             -- most of his code
+rizet             -- some of his code

 osdev IRC channel -- helping me get grub working